Daeshon Hall: Philadelphia Eagles

 On December 11, 2018, Hall was signed by the Philadelphia Eagles off the Texans practice squad.

 In Week 17 of the 2019 season, Hall suffered a torn ACL on the final play of the game, and was placed on injured reserve on December 31, 2019.
-He was waived with a failed physical designation on July 26, 2020, and subsequently reverted to the team's reserve/physically unable to perform list after clearing waivers the next day.
+He was waived with a failed physical designation on July 26, 2020, and subsequently reverted to the team's reserve/physically unable to perform (PUP) list after clearing waivers the next day.
 He was waived from the PUP list on October 23.

 New York Jets

 On October 26, 2020, Hall was claimed off waivers by the New York Jets, but was waived four days later after failing his physical.

 San Francisco 49ers (second stint)

-On December 16, 2020, Hall was signed to the San Francisco 49ers practice squad.
+On December 16, 2020, Hall was signed to the 49ers practice squad.
 He signed a reserve/future contract on January 4, 2021.
 He was released on July 26, 2021.